JosielMatos/system-compass/README.md

 npm install
 ```

-You will also need to configure the .env for connection with a mongo database and a secret for the JWT token as
-in the example file.
+You will also need to configure the .env for connection with a mongo database (Atlas) and a secret for the JWT token as it is in the example file.

 Now you can run the project.
 On the client folder, run: